KRKARTRACERS

 • Where to find it.
 The 'Gear' tab in the pilot card (alongside 'Overview', 'Results', 'Analytics', and other tabs).
 Link: /pilots/<slug>#gear.

 • How to add.
-Sign in via Telegram, open your pilot card, go to the 'Gear' tab, and click '+ Add' next to the category you want (Helmet, Gloves, Race suit, Boots, Neck protection, Other).
+Sign in via Telegram, open your pilot card, go to the 'Gear' tab, and click '+ Add' next to the category you want (Helmet, Visor (tinted), Balaclava, Gloves, Race suit, Boots, Neck protection, Radio, Other).
 Fill in the form: brand, model, year.
+As you type the brand and model, catalog suggestions appear (international premium makes plus more affordable and Russian brands); picking a catalog model shows its photo on the gear card when one is available.

 • Via the Telegram bot.
 If your profile is linked to Telegram, send the bot the /gear command — it walks you through a short survey (category → brand → model → year → visibility) and saves the data to your card.
 Brand and model can be picked from a catalog of popular makes (or type your own via “Other”).
 The /cancel command stops the survey at any time.